Core and Foundation Subjects

 Sex and Relationship Education (SRE)

 RE is taught from the Surrey Agreed Syllabus and lessons offer a chance to learn about the beliefs and practices in six different world religions and belief systems.
 Children have the opportunity to reflect on their experiences and empathise with those of others.
 They also investigate religious beliefs, practices and artefacts, interpret their meaning and make links between faiths.
 Children are encouraged to debate ideas and express their views sensitively within a supportive atmosphere.
 Visits to places of worship, handling artefacts and visiting speakers enhance children’s understanding of our multicultural society and aid community cohesion.
-Parents may withdraw their child from any aspects of this curriculum according to Government guidelines.
+Parents may withdraw their child from any aspects of this curriculum, including collective worship, according to Government guidelines.
+Please note that withdrawal requests must be put in writing.

 Children receive 2 hours of P.E. per week.
 Children develop the skills and strategies to play football, basketball, cricket, netball, hockey, rounders, stoolball, tag-rugby, volleyball and athletics.
 Children learn how to prepare their bodies for exercise and evaluate their performance.
 Our gymnasium is purpose-built, spacious and well-equipped for activities such as gymnastics and movement.
 There are many sports clubs and teams, and outdoor and adventurous activities allows children access to map work, fieldwork and residential visits.
 The Redhill and Reigate Primary Schools Sports Association organises competitions, leagues and tournaments for many sports, in which we participate.